leetcode-python-java/leetcode-python-java/README.md

       # Wait for threads to finish without force shutdown.
       threads.each do |thread|
-        # I will use a simple example to show you what `thread.join` do later.
         thread.join # I guess `thread.join` means join the executing of thread to the calling (main) process. end